COMPLIANCE & ETHICS

 During the last decade, Gunvor has spent millions of dollars building an industry-leading Compliance Department.
 Our teams work continuously to improve company procedures to mitigate risks and anticipate others that exist within the commodities trading sector.
 Our goal is to maintain the highest ethical standards and comply with all relevant rules and regulations wherever we operate.

 Gunvor’s Compliance Department is bound by strong corporate governance, which provides a robust process for identifying risks and sound oversight to ensure effective risk mitigation.
 The Group Compliance Committee (GCC) oversees Group’s Compliance activities.
 The GCC includes senior members of Gunvor’s Executive Committee, as well as representatives from Legal and Compliance.
 It reviews all aspects of the Compliance risk mitigation plan and acts as a point of escalation.

 In addition to Gunvor’s Group Compliance Director, the company has a dedicated Director position for anti-bribery and corruption (ABC) and anti-money laundering (AML), as well as compliance officers located directly on trading floors next to trading personnel.
 They work in conjunction with Risk Officers providing oversight for every trading desk.
 Gunvor’s Compliance Directors further lead the company’s Compliance training program.
 Gunvor’s Group Compliance Committee oversees the effectiveness of the program.

 Gunvor has mandatory annual training for every employee covering many areas such as ABC, AML, market abuse and market conduct, economic sanctions, and other topics.
 Risks and related policies are discussed.
 The latest developments in Compliance thinking are addressed.
 These sessions are complemented by regular communications from Gunvor’s Compliance team to the company, highlighting topical compliance-related issues, such as market news of breaches and fines, and the latest developments around the world.
 All relevant staff must complete the training.
-Gunvor’s business partners and agents also undergo training.
+Gunvor’s business partners also undergo training.

 Gunvor hired international compliance experts to assist with enhancing Gunvor’s global program.
 To ensure consistent growth in line the latest regulatory and market developments, Gunvor’s Compliance Department also undergoes regular external audits, for benchmarking and assessment, that are conducted by Big Four firms.